-Project title Project description Budget €Mio Period (from-to) Support to Farmers Associations (I) Supported the development of market-oriented farmer's organisations including establishment of machinery rings, training of young leaders, farm management, etc. is including establishment of machinery rings, 2.4 20.01.20 Project for Improved Agriculture Statistics Contributes to develop a sustainable agricultural statistical system in the country complying with EU requirements, involving structural and production statistics, agro-monetary and forestry statistics and on further development of the Farm Accountancy Data Network (FADN) and the procurement of IT equipment.
+Project title Project description Budget €Mio Period (from-to) Support to Farmers Associations (I) Supported the development of market-oriented farmer's organisations including establishment of machinery rings, training of young leaders, farm management, etc. 2.4 20.01.2001- 20.04.2004 Project for Improved Agriculture Statistics Contributes to develop a sustainable agricultural statistical system in the country complying with EU requirements, involving structural and production statistics, agro-monetary and forestry statistics and on further development of the Farm Accountancy Data Network (FADN) and the procurement of IT equipment.
 2.0 2002-2007 Support to Farmers Associations (II) Supports farmers in business competitiveness and in the chain, democracy and management development in farmer associations and policy and strategy development, policy dialogue and in communications.
-4.1 01.12.2004-06.2007 Macedonian Agriculture Advisory Support Programme (MAASP) Strengthens policy, legislation, institutional structures and management systems, improves opportunities for communication and access to economic, civic and development information among rural stakeholders, implements five demand driven pilot experimental advisory service packages, improves capacity and structure of national 4.0 01.12.2004- 30.11.2007 farm management and rural development advisory services and embeds learning within relevant institutions.
-IACONOMIC SUSSILICAS IN Improves the capacity of the faculty for agricultural science and food - department for agricultural economy and organization, to formulate policies and economic analysis on issues of strategic importance to the agriculture sector.
-1 2 2004-2007
+4.1 01.12.2004-06.2007 Macedonian Agriculture Advisory Support Programme (MAASP) Strengthens policy, legislation, institutional structures and management systems, improves opportunities for communication and access to economic, civic and development information among rural stakeholders, implements five demand driven pilot experimental advisory service packages, improves capacity and structure of national 4.0 01.12.2004- 30.11.2007 farm management and rural development advisory services and embeds learning within relevant institutions. country's policy and 1 2 2004-2007